 Because the burden of disease and patterns of walking and cycling vary strongly by age and gender, ITHIM USA calculates the change in deaths and DALYs for each specific disease and road traffic injuries by 8 age groups and 2 genders (16 groups total).
 The impact for a specific disease is calculated by summing over age and sex.
 The overall impact is given by summing the change in burden over the all diseases and road traffic injuries.
 Additional technical details and updates to this method are published regularly.3

 ITHIM models a distribution of travel-related physical activity based on the mean and standard deviation of active travel time for the entire population.
-Population groups with no or very low levels of active travel are assumed to have a physical activity energy expenditure of 2.5 MET-hr/week, which characterizes a sedentary living or working environment.
+Physical activity is weighted to reflect its energetic intensity using marginal Metabolic Equivalent Task (mMET) units.
+On the mMET scale, being awake and at rest is set to 0, walking is 2.5, and cycling is 5.
 The mean travel time is based on assumed travel speeds (3 mph for walking and 12 mph for cycling), distances of x-y coordinates of trip origins and destinations reported in household travel diaries, and the presumed direct GoogleMaps route.
 This created a coherent data set in which travel times, distances, and speeds were realistic and in sync, but may not account for unreported or misreported trips.

 Non-travel physical activity was assumed to be unaffected by increased active travel in scenarios.
 Some researchers claim that people who increase active travel have a concomitant decrease in their leisure physical activity ("activity substitution"); however, given that 76% of Americans have low or no regular physical activity,4 there may be low levels from which to substitute.